Presets:

 .Forecast...

-Solar activity is expected to be low, with a chance for isolated
+Solar activity is expected to be at low levels, with a chance for

 Energetic Particle